 In 2005, the Court of Appeals held that probable cause to arrest the plaintiff for criminal trespass “dispose[d] of her malicious prosecution claims with respect to all of the charges brought against her, including the burglary.”
 Wright v.
 City of Philadelphia, 409 F.3d 595, 604 (3d Cir.
 2005).
 In 2007, the Court of Appeals held that Wright does not “‘insulate’ law enforcement officers from liability for malicious prosecution in all cases in which they had probable cause for the arrest of the plaintiff on any one charge.”
 Johnson v.
 Knorr, 477 F.3d 75, 83 (3d Cir.
 2007).
 In 2009, the Court of Appeals, sitting en banc, noted “the considerable tension that exists between our treatment of the probable cause element in Johnson and our treatment of that element in the earlier case of Wright.”
 Kossler v.
 Crisanti, 564 F.3d 181, 193 (3d Cir.
 2009) (en banc).

 The Supreme Court resolved that tension in Chiaverini v.
 City of Napoleon, 144 S. Ct.
 1745 (2024).
 It held that “both the Fourth Amendment and traditional common-law practice” call for courts to “evaluate suits” like this “charge by charge.”
 Id. at 1750.
 It endorsed the Johnson decision, describing it as holding that “the presence of probable cause for one charge does not automatically defeat a Fourth-Amendment malicious-prosecution claim alleging the absence of probable cause for another charge.”
 Id.
 The Supreme Court acknowledged that an open question remains as to the appropriate test for causation “when a valid charge is also in the picture.”
 Id. at 1751-52.
 Cf. Johnson, 477 F.3d at 86 (leaving open on remand the contention “that Johnson cannot establish a Fourth Amendment malicious prosecution case because the prosecution for the additional charges for which there might not have been probable cause in no way resulted in additional restrictions on his liberty beyond those attributable to the prosecution on the terroristic threats charges for which there was probable cause”).
+In Rivera-Guadalupe v.
+Harrisburg, 124 F.4th 295 (3d Cir.
+2024), the court of appeals acknowledged that Chiaverini clarified that the any-crime rule does not apply to malicious prosecution claims, but in an effort to end “a years-long muddle,” stated that the “any-crime rule applies only to false arrest, and not malicious prosecution claims.”